 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A luxurious cream sauce can turn an ordinary dish into something special.
-This cream sauce recipe is similar to a typical white sauce or Bechamel but is richer in taste.
-It is also quite versatile—add a bit of elegance with a few tablespoons of Chardonnay or other dry white wine, or sprinkle in some Parmesan cheese to give the sauce a little zing.
+This cream sauce recipe is similar to a typical white sauce or béchamel but is richer in taste.
+It is also versatile—add a bit of elegance with a few tablespoons of chardonnay or other dry white wine, or sprinkle in some Parmesan cheese to give the sauce a little zing.
 Other types of cheese, as well as a variety of herbs, may also be used to bring this sauce recipe up a notch or to tailor the flavor to whatever you want to serve with it.

 Gather the ingredients.